 An Important Message to Our Visitors

-Beaches are less crowded and cooler temperatures make the Island’s numerous hiking trails more appealing.
-Many of the Island’s hotels and inns, restaurants, retail stores and art galleries remain open, with many safety protocols in place.
+Though the Island is quieter these days, many hotels and inns, restaurants, retail stores and art galleries remain open, with safety protocols in place.
 This list of what’s open and what’s closed is being updated daily.